ChoiDW614/space_ws/README.md

 ## To-do List

-- Add a cost function
+- Modify a cost function
-- Publish and control the pose of the target satellite
 -

 ## Changelog

+- **2025-03-24**
+  - Apply a Kalman filter to a target pose
+  - Mounting the camera on CANADARM's end effector and connecting the image to ROS2
+  - Assigning initial velocity to target satellite for tumblig task
 - **2025-03-24**
   - Porting an mppi controller to a docker container
   - Add an algorithm to update the distribution